 The name comes from L. Frank Baum's book The Wizard of Oz, also a well-loved movie.
 The short cats reminded the original breeder of munchkins, small people who live in the iconic Munchkin Land, where Dorothy finds the start to the Yellow Brick Road.

 The most striking physical quality of a Munchkin cat is obviously its short legs.
 Many cat lovers compare them to a Dachshund dog.
 Other than the stout legs, the body and head are about the same size as a usual cat.
 They can be any pattern and may have short or long hair.
 Some cats develop problems throughout their life due to their posture, but overall, they are like any cat, just a bit closer to the ground.

 Many think that Munchkin cats can't jump, but they actually can.
 They may not get to the top of the cat tree in one leap, but they will get there at some point if they really want to.
 Some of these cats may stand up on their hind legs to see better.

-stemming from their small stature.
+There are somehealth problemsstemming from their small stature.
 They may get something called lordosis, a condition that causes the spine to droop down.
 The deformity puts pressure on the organs and can lead to some serious health problems.

 There is also a correlation between the genetic marker for small legs and that for a concave chest.
 This doesn't always lead to health problems but it can.
 Besides these two possibilities, Munchkin cats can live a very healthy and fulfilling life as a house cat.
 It's important to remember that the first munchkin cats were actually ferals, meaning they survived just fine on their own in the urban wild.